dovugiacan14/Image-Classification-CIFAR100/README.md

 This repository contains implementations of various deep learning models for image classification on the CIFAR-100 dataset.
 The project includes both traditional deep learning architectures and modern transformer-based models.

+**All training results and model checkpoints are stored in the 'training' folder.**

 ## Models Implemented

 - **Custom CNN**: A custom Convolutional Neural Network architecture